shelleyolivia/learn-tutorials/network-documentation/polkadot/tutorials/runtime-upgrade.md

 ![](./assets/runtime-upgrade.png)

-## Explaining the problem
+# Introduction

-Decentralization of blockchains has advantages and disadvantages, one of the major advantage is that there is no one central unit which has the whole power over a system.
-From the other side, disadvantage is that in the environment without one central unit upgrading is hard due to coordination so many nodes at one time.
-One of the well known solution of upgrading blockchains is so called `hard fork` but as I have written has many potential vectors of attack and is hard to coordinate.
+Decentralization of blockchains has advantages and disadvantages, one of the major advantages is that there is no single unit which has complete power over a system.

-## Solution to the problem
+From the other side, a disadvantage is that in the environment without centralized control, upgrading is hard due to the need for coordinating so many nodes at one time.
+One of the well known solutions of upgrading blockchains is the so-called "hard fork", however this has many potential vectors of attack and is hard to coordinate.

-The unique and newest solution how to make upgrade of decentralized system based on Substrate framework is called `runtime-upgrade`.
-The solution works smoothly and in the article I will show you how you can upgrade your Substrate based chain on your machine, locally and be honest - it is quite easy.
-This is how adaptability is implemented in Substrate framework.
+The newest solution for upgrading decentralized systems based on the Substrate framework is called `runtime-upgrade`.
+The solution works smoothly and in this tutorial, I will show you how you can easily upgrade your Substrate based chain.
+We will examine how adaptability is implemented in the Substrate framework.

-## Prerequisites
+# Prerequisites

 You have very basic knowledge about Rust language and Substrate framework.